deesclouds/advent-of-css-2021/CHALLENGE-01/README.md

     - Check out the [Learn Build Teach Discord.](http://learnbuildteach.com) We have a specific channel set up, just for the Advent of JavaScript.
 - Can I use this project in my portfolio?
     - Sure!
 But, be honest about the work that *you* did

+    # Here's what I did:

+    First I set up my project file structure, downloaded the files needed for this project read through everything and then opened the files within Figma so that I can have a look at the files while working.

+    I installed Sass within my terminal via node:

+    ```
+    npm install -g sass
+    ```
+    What is a CSS preprocessor?
+    What we write in Sass needs to be compiled into CSS.

+    I also installed the Live Sass Compiler extension by Glenn Marks. [glenn2223.live-sass]

+    To begin using Sass I updated my css file from style.css to style.scss.